Via Positiva consists of a cadre of executive level consultants, coaches and trainers throughout the

 His areas of special interest include prevention, early intervention, education, utilizing technology, and building a full recovery-oriented mental health system of care.
 He has devoted his career on working with children and adults with serious mental illness, homelessness, and dual diagnosis treatment.
 He has been an advocate in building consumer based mental health workforce and to improve access.

-Tommy Valdez serves as the Executive Administrator of Via Positiva bringing over 25 years of corporate business sales and development experience to support the business of behavioral health.
-Tommy has worked with numerous Fortune 500 companies, leading universities, healthcare systems and in the public sector with state and federal clients and has led Via Positiva and helped guide its national growth since its inception in 2012.
+Tommy Valdez, Executive Administrator, brings over 25 years of corporate business sales and development experience to support the business of behavioral health at Via Positiva.
+Tommy has worked with numerous Fortune 500 companies, leading universities, healthcare systems and in the public sector with state and federal clients and has led Via Positiva and helped guide its national growth since its inception in 2011.
+Tommy's pro-active and person centered approach aligns with Via Positiva's trauma informed mission, and creates long term relationships that support mutual growth and industry-wide improvements.